Candy apple red: In culture

-Airline colors

-Virgin Atlantic began using candy apple red on the tails and engine nacelles of their fleet in July 2010.

 Automobiles

 A color named Candy Apple Red was first officially used on a production car by Ford in 1966, but it was a bright, non-metallic red.
 It was not until 1996 that Chrysler, and GM in 2001, had a similarly named production paint.
 An automotive paint search of "apple" shows that historically the name was associated with a green color going back to the early 1930s.

 Candy apple red is a popular color for car companies to manufacture automobiles in because "candy apple red" colored automobiles sell quickly.

 The "candy apple red" is not just the name of a color, it is also implies a specific paint process for cars and other objects: